This is a guide covering the difference between landscape and portrait photos.

-Portrait and landscape differences lie in its general usage.
+Portrait and landscape differences lie in their general usage.

 Yes, people do debate the general usage when talking about landscape vs portrait.

-The good news is that there are some similarities from most of the landscape vs portrait photos, which explains its orientation.
+The good news is that there are some similarities between most of the landscape vs portrait photos, which explains their orientation.

 Landscape Mode vs. Portrait Mode